30 October 2013 § 1 Comment

 - In the Footsteps of Mr. Kurtz: Living on the Brink of Disaster in Mobutu’s Zaire, by Michaela Wrong.
 A readable popular account of the Mobutu years.
 Ngugi wa Thiong’o's latest book, Wizard of the Crow, is an enjoyable fictional account of life under a dictatorship partially based on Mobutu’s 37-year rule.

 - Dancing in the Glory of Monsters: The Collapse of the Congo and the Great War of Africa, by Jason Stearns.
 Stearns is one of the most knowledgeable people around on the Congo (see his blog for proof of this), and his recent book is thoroughly researched and remarkably clear in its depiction of the complex wars that wracked the DRC from 1996 to 2003.
-Gerard Prunier’s From Genocide to Continental War covers largely the same territory as Stearns’, but plunges even more unsparingly into the thicket of local politics and important detail.
+Gerard Prunier’s Africa’s World War: Congo, the Rwandan Genocide, and the Making of a Continental Catastrophe covers largely the same territory as Stearns’, but plunges even more unsparingly into the thicket of local politics and important detail.

 - The Congo wars have received a fair amount of additional literary attention, and I haven’t read all the recent works on the topic yet.
 Based on a speech she gave at SAIS recently, I’m looking forward to Severine Autesserre’s The Trouble with the Congo: Local Violence and the Failure of International Peacebuilding very much.
 I have not read Rene Lemarchand’s Dynamics of Violence in Central Africa or Filip Reyntjens’ The Great African War: Congo and Regional Geopolitics, 1996 – 2006.
 I have read Thomas’ Turner’s The Congo Wars: Conflict, Myth and Reality, but didn’t find it very analytically useful.